Heidelberg: History after 1945

 During the post-war military occupation, the U.S. Army used the Thingstätte for cultural and religious events.
 Civilian use started in the early to mid-1980s for occasional concerts and other cultural events.
 Today, the celebrations on Hexennacht (Witches' Night), also called Walpurgis Night, the night of 30 April, are a regular "underground" fixture at the Thingstätte.
 Thousands of mostly young people congregate there to drum, to breathe fire, and to juggle.
 The event has gained fame throughout the region, as well as a certain notoriety due to the amount of litter left behind.
 Officially, this event is forbidden due to security concerns.
 The City declares it will fence the Thingstätte and prosecute any trespassers.

-In 2022, a mass shooting occurred in the university, killing a woman and injuring three other people.
-The gunman then committed suicide.